Bachelor of Science (BS): Economics Degree Overview

 - Recently Updated

 Learn about degrees in economics.
-Get information on bachelor's, master's and doctoral degrees, program requirements and career...
+Get information on undergraduate and graduate programs, program requirements, and career...

 Prospective doctoral candidates in economics might consider their own academic accomplishments when choosing which Ph.D....